 Distances and speed limits are shown in kilometers, not miles.
 One kilometer is equal to five-eighths (5/8) of a mile.
 A speed limit sign reading “110 km per hour” equals approximately 68 miles per hour.
 A distance of 100 km equals approximately 62 miles.

 You will encounter traffic lights as you travel Highway 1 (in Ensenada and in some of the towns below Ensenada).
 The only difference you will notice is that the green signal is solid at first, then starts to blink before turning yellow.
 We have known police in Ensenada to stop drivers who go through the blinking green lights (although most Mexican drivers do it), so use caution when approaching a blinking green light.

 Speed bumps (reductor de velocidad) are used along Highway 1 to slow cars down, both in towns and on curvy and more dangerous parts of the highway.
 A series of smaller bumps leads up to the major and pretty significant speed bump, so be careful.

 There are many gas stations along the route.
-All stations are Pemex, operated and controlled by the Mexican government, and are service-assisted (not self-serve).
 You will need cash for gas purchases; U.S. dollars are accepted.
 Don’t hesitate to ask for a receipt (nota) for your gas purchase.